DEMENT-Model/DEMENTpy/README.md

 ![GitHub forks](https://img.shields.io/github/forks/bioatmosphere/DEMENTpy?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/bioatmo_sphere?style=social)

-This model is spatially and mechanistically explicit in simulating a soil microbial system comprised of a large number of microbial taxa.
-As indicated by the py in its name, DEMENTpy is developed and programmed in Python, based on its predecesor DEMENT which is R-based.
+This model is spatially and mechanistically explicit in simulating microbial systems comprised of a large number of microbial taxa in terrestial environments.
+As indicated by the 'py' in its name, DEMENTpy is developed and programmed in Python, based on its predecesor DEMENT which is R-based.

 **Vision**